Canadian border location across from Michigan/Detroit to the north (not a typo).

 Small narrow street with a sharp turn into a narrow driveway, reasonably level.
 No room for awnings but welcome to a lawn chair in the back yard or patio.
 Small class B type or smallish truck campers or small trailers.
 We have a RoadTrek 170 and it fits with with a little room to spare.
 Have accommodated a small class C and a full size Sprinter van with no problems.
 If in doubt drop us a line and we can advise.

 Send us a note to see if we're home.
-We travel a lot but more often than not we're home.
+We travel a lot but more often than not we're home, except during the winter from early Dec. to late April.

 Lots of things in our border location.
 Festivals in the summer and great restaurants all year round.
 10 minute walk from a real nice waterfront park system overlooking the Detroit River (don't snicker until you've seen it).
 Nearby many interesting museums such as the Hiram Walker historic head office, RM Auto (for the classic car buff), Fort Malden in Amherstburg, an 1812 history location.
 Lots of VQA wineries to tour.
 Yes, Canada really has some real fine award winning wines.
 If you're interested in black history there is the Black Historical History Museum and Uncle Tom's Cabin from the "Underground Railway" days.
 Bicycling along the river via a good network of bike trails in the downtown area with great views.
 Lots of fresh produce at stands and farmer's markets in season.